COMMON AND PREFERRED STOCK

 The Company’s Articles of Incorporation authorize the issuance of up to 100,000,000 shares.
 The shares are classified in two classes, consisting of 95,000,000 shares of common stock, par value $.001 per share, and 5,000,000 shares of preferred stock, par value $.001 per share.
 The board of directors is authorized to establish one or more series of preferred stock, setting forth the designation of each such series, and fixing the relative rights and preferences of each such series.
 The Company has neither designated nor issued any shares of preferred stock.

-In the nine months ended September 30, 2014, 33,963 shares of common stock were surrendered by certain employees of the Company to cover tax obligations in connection with their restricted stock awards.
-The total value of these shares was approximately $507,000, which was based on the market price on the date the shares were surrendered.
+In the nine months ended September 30, 2015, 29,551 shares of common stock were surrendered by certain employees of the Company to cover tax obligations in connection with their restricted stock awards.
+The total value of these shares was approximately $205,000, which was based on the market prices on the dates the shares were surrendered.

 Stock Repurchase Program